-4.1.2.
+3.1.2.
 The dot1dStp Group

 This group contains the objects that denote the bridge's state with respect to the Spanning Tree Protocol.
 If a node does not implemented the Spanning Tree Protocol, this group will not be implemented.
-This group is applicable to any transparent only, source route, or SRT bridge which implements the Spanning Tree Protocol.

-4.1.3.
-The dotldSr Group
+3.1.3.
+The dot1dSr Group

 This group contains the objects that describe the entity's state with respect to source route bridging.
 If source routing is not supported this group will not be implemented.
 This group is applicable to source route only, and SRT bridges.
+This group will be described in a separate document applicable only to source route bridging.

-4.1.4.
+3.1.4.
 The dot1dTp Group